 Mobile homes use quite a bit of wood for the structure itself.

 As you may know, underneath the floors that you physically walk on and see is a sheet of plywood, which is attached to wood support beams.
-These three layers of wood, the support beams, the plywood sub floor, and the over flooring is what makes up your mobile homes flooring system.
+These three layers of wood, the support beams, the plywood subfloor, and the flooring are what make up your mobile home’s flooring system.

 Termites thrive on eating wood fragments.

-Failure to keep up on your mobile home termite treatment could lead to sagging floors, eroding floor supports, or even holes right in the middle of your kitchen floor!
+Failure to keep up with your mobile home termite treatment could lead to sagging floors, eroding floor supports, or even holes right in the middle of your kitchen floor!

 These chemicals are used in all structures of your mobile home, including the walls, the floors, and the structural supports.

-This includes removing all pets and plants, as well as your loved ones for the home, for everyone’s safety.
-Although the entire physical process of structural fumigation will only take a few hours to complete, it is really a good idea to remain out of the home for the suggested time, as well as removing all food from a home that may gain exposure to the structural fumigation process.
+This includes removing all pets and plants, as well as your loved ones from the home, for everyone’s safety.
+Although the entire physical process of structural fumigation will only take a few hours to complete, it is a good idea to remain out of the home for the suggested time, as well as remove all food from the home that may gain exposure to the structural fumigation process.

 Remember when looking to buy a mobile home, it is a good idea to always ask the owner if they know when the last time the home was tented for termites!